anyrun/anyrun-integration-misp/anyrun-integration-ti-feeds/README.md

 ______________________________________________________________________

-# ANY.RUN Threat Intelligence Feeds Connector for MISP
+# ANY.RUN Threat Intelligence Feeds connector for MISP

-Connector delivers fresh, high-confidence IOCs directly from ANY.RUN’s interactive malware sandbox into MISP Events, empowering faster detection and response.
+The [TI Feeds](https://any.run/threat-intelligence-feeds/?utm_source=anyrungithub_misp_feeds&utm_medium=integration&utm_content=ti_feeds_landing) connector delivers fresh, high-confidence Indicators of Compromise (IPs, domains, URLs) directly from ANY.RUN’s Interactive Sandbox into MISP events, empowering faster detection and response for SOC teams.
+Over 15,000 companies fortify their security with TI Feeds' filtered, high-fidelity IOCs.
+The solution integrates seamlessly with SIEMs/XDRs/firewalls and other security systems for enhanced monitoring, detection, and blocking of malware and phishing threats.

 ### Setup Python script